acehaddock/StatusReasonKanban/README.md

 The component needs that the attribute statuscode is present on the view.

 #### Ready to use
-The [managed](https://github.com/VinnyDyn/StatusReasonKanban/releases/download/1.0.0/VinnyBControls_1_0_0_0_managed.zip) solution is ideal for non developers.
+The [managed]TBD solution is ideal for non developers.
 Import and use.

 #### Developers
-The PCF call a Action (process) to obtain informations about the statuscode of entity, import the [unmanaged](https://github.com/VinnyDyn/StatusReasonKanban/releases/download/1.0.0/VinnyBControls_1_0_0_0.zip) solution with the action 'vnb_RetrieveOptionSetMetadata' to tests.
+The PCF call a Action (process) to obtain informations about the statuscode of entity, import the [unmanaged]TBD solution with the action 'vnb_RetrieveOptionSetMetadata' to tests.

 ### Features
 - All options are based on statusocde.